polterguy/phosphorusfive-dox/chapter-11.md

 sys42.windows.show-lambda:x:/..
 ```

-As you can see below, clearly our Active Event has returned two nodes to us, after its invocation.
+As you can see below, clearly our Active Event has returned two nodes for us, after its invocation.

 ![alt tag](screenshots/chapter-11-2.png)